swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 /// Returns the bits of the given instance, interpreted as having the specified
 /// type.
 ///
-/// Parameters:
+/// - Parameters:
 ///   - original: The instance to cast to `type`.
-///   - type: The type to cast `x` to. `type` and the type of `x` must have the
+///   - type: The type to cast `original` to. `T` and `U` must have
-///     same size of memory representation and compatible memory layout.
+///     same-sized memory representation and a compatible memory layout.
-/// Returns: A new instance of type `U`, cast from `x`. func bitCast<T, U>(_ original: T, to type: U.Type) -> U where T: ConvertibleToBytes, U: ConvertibleFromBytes
+/// Returns: A new instance of type `U`, cast from `original`. func bitCast<T, U>(_ original: T, to type: U.Type) -> U where T: ConvertibleToBytes, U: ConvertibleFromBytes
 ```